 It is extremely upsetting to be selected for an audit.
 The Government is an imposing adversary and its focus is not your well-being.
 Making large assessments, asserting penalties and finding every possible adjustment available is what you can expect from the IRS revenue agent or an auditor from the state authorities.
 If you are faced with a tax problem you owe it to yourself to get the best counsel available.
 Staying with your tax return preparer is not recommended for a number of reasons.

 First, he or she is probably not an attorney so all communications with your accountant, enrolled agent or tax return preparer is not protected by the attorney-client privilege.
-Second, the tax return preparer may be facing preparer penalties for the return he or she prepared so a definite conflict of interest arises.
-In other words, the return preparer certainly has self-interest in defending his or her own work and that is probably not in your best interests.
-Find and retain an attorney who specializes in tax problems.
+Second, the tax return preparer may be facing preparer penalties for the return he/she prepared so a definite conflict of interest arises.
+In other words, the return preparer certainly has a self-interest in defending his or her own work and that is not in your best interests.
+Find and retain a tax attorney who specializes in tax controversy and tax litigation matters.

 Mr. Leonard, both an Attorney and Certified Public Accountant, has represented numerous businesses and individuals in the complex and often difficult area of IRS tax controversies.
 There are very few tax practitioners with the experience, commitment and knowledge of Robert Leonard.
 Call the Law Offices of Robert Leonard to schedule a consultation directly with Mr. Leonard regarding your particular tax situation.
 Whether a case is at civil audit, the IRS collection stage or has reached the level of criminal investigation, the need for astute legal counsel is real and urgent for parties involved in tax problems.